Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 Heroku is a hosting platform for web applications.
 The cookiecutter will add the necessary requirements for your project to work on heroku, these requirements being:
 - A requirements.txt file with all your project production requirements
 - A [Procfile](https://devcenter.heroku.com/articles/procfile)
-If you are using a similar deployment method based on a procfile like [[../../../host-your-django-project-on-digitalocen-using-dokku|dokku]] type *y* if not then *n*.
+If you are using a similar deployment method based on a procfile like [[Host your Django project on DigitalOcean using dokku|dokku]] type *y* if not then *n*.

 ```c
 Select ci_tool: